 **Please note: Although admission decisions are not based on enrollment in The Learning Center, if students are not otherwise qualified for admission, they may be considered for admission contingent on their enrollment in the intensive TLC program.

 What if I decide to join TLC after I have begun taking classes at GCU?

 A student may join TLC at any point during the school year.
 However, for optimum benefit, it is suggested enrollment occur at the beginning of the semester.

 Why is there a fee for the TLC program?

 The staff consists of professionals who work one-on-one with students, twice per week, to optimize success within the college environment.
 Workshops and events are offered as part of the TLC experience.
 (If a student were to obtain assistance through outside tutoring, the cost would be far greater in terms of hourly rates for college level academic support and services.)

-No. The amount of time a student may need TLC is completely individual.
-Enrollment is dependent upon the students' academic and/or personal needs throughout their college experience.
+No. The amount of time that a student may need TLC is completely individual.
+Enrollment is dependent upon the student's academic and/or personal needs throughout their college experience.

-A student may call The Learning Center/Disabilities Services office with questions about the TLC program, accommodations, or to arrange a visit.
+A student may call The Learning Center/Office of Disabilities Services with questions about the TLC program, accommodations, or to arrange a visit.

 Phone Number: 732.987.2650